 Routes 5 and 20, Seneca Falls, Niagara Falls, and more!

 We call Routes 5 and 20 our Authentic American Road.
 Weaving from Skaneateles to Darien, you’ll cross all the towns at the north end of our lakes, plus you’ll see some of the most fantastic farm-scape scenery in the nation.
 Each town and each lake has its own character, so stop when the whim hits you and check out that special antique store, or farm stand, or special roadside attraction.
 Meander through a women’s rights trail from Seneca Falls to Ontario County’s Courthouse to Rochester’s Susan B. Anthony Museum.
 Stop at our office on Susan B. Anthony Lane and see our Victorian office and welcome center.
 We have more ideas that’ll keep you here or get you to come back again and again.
-Check out our Day Trip Ideas here.
+Discover more day trip ideas in the Finger Lakes.
 Use Ontario County as your home base and explore away.

 The Finger Lakes lifestyle will surely draw you in and make you never want to end your Finger Lakes road trip!
 Here are a few things to know before you go.